DznDani/dzndani.github.io/README.md

-# dzndani.github.io
+# Personal Site
-Personal Site lol
+This is self explanatory, but is basically a portfolio/about me idk really